jsdelivrbot/study_display/README.md

+# Markup in the Writing Classroom
-# Writing in Markup Data and Display Site
+##Data and Display Site
 This is a repo for anonymized XML data generated in my dissertation research and for a site to display and interact with that data.

 ## Description